jessicaseery/GameShare/README.md

 - added handlers/endpoints to delete an account to support CRUD techniques
 - implemented a favorites system that adds the game id to an array of favorite games on the user's information on mongo.
 - created a comment system that adds content to an array of comments per game and stores the name and userid of the user that creates the comment.
+- Added wishlist handlers to serve the same purpose as the favourites but under a different category.

 ## Frontend
 - set up the App, Header, Home, and GameInfo components